woct0rdho/ACE-Step/README.md

 python app.py --checkpoint_path /path/to/checkpoint --port 7865 --device_id 0 --share true --bf16 true
 ```

-If you are MacOS, please use `--bf16 false` to avoid errors.
+If you are using MacOS, please use `--bf16 false` to avoid errors.

 #### 🛠️ Command Line Arguments